Gene–environment interaction: Epidemiological models of GxE

 In epidemiology, the following models can be used to group the different interactions between gene and environment.

 Model A describes a genotype that increases the level of expression of a risk factor but does not cause the disease itself.
-For example, the PKU gene results in higher levels of phenylalanine than normal which in turn causes mental retardation.
+For example, the PKU gene results in higher levels of phenylalanine than normal which in turn causes intellectual disability.

 The risk factor in Model B in contrast has a direct effect on disease susceptibility which is amplified by the genetic susceptibility.
 Model C depicts the inverse, where the genetic susceptibility directly effects disease while the risk factor amplifies this effect.
 In each independent situation, the factor directly effecting the disease can cause disease by itself.

 Model D differs as neither factor in this situation can effect disease risk, however, when both genetic susceptibility and risk factor are present the risk is increased.
 For example, the G6PD deficiency gene when combined with fava bean consumption results in hemolytic anemia.
 This disease does not arise in individuals that eat fava beans and lack G6PD deficiency nor in G6PD-deficient people who do not eat fava beans.

 Lastly, Model E depicts a scenario where the environmental risk factor and genetic susceptibility can individually both influence disease risk.
 When combined, however, the effect on disease risk differs.

 The models are limited by the fact that the variables are binary and so do not consider polygenic or continuous scale variable scenarios.